Farewe/invacost/Readme.md

 Then, we can inspect the different models and the shapes of cost trends over time, and grasp an idea of dynamics of invasion costs.

-This approach requires more data than the raw approach and for data-poor cases it will not work or provide inadequate results.
+This approach requires more data than the approach based on available estimates and for data-poor cases it will not work or provide inadequate results.

 ## Correction for data incompleteness due to publication lag